fitz-fritz/WebCrawlerBranchesSavingBanks/README.md

 # WebCrawler SavingBanks
- a crawler to identify all branches of german saving banks - in progress (some debugging still necessary)
+ a crawler to identify all branches of german saving banks - work in progress (some minor debugging still necessary)